VITAL VOGUE – a biosocial perspective on fashion

 [images from Vital Vogue exhibit at Aronson Gallery, Parsons, March-April 2018]

-The artist recognizes that the props and experiments within the exhibition are his own, and that they do not in any way represent Reich's experimental work.
+The artist recognizes that the props and experiments within the exhibition are his own, and that they do not represent Reich's experimental work.
 Reich, for example, measured voltage changes at the skin surface in varying states of emotion, which is different from measuring the skin’s electrical conductance.
 Furthermore, Reich emphasized that the accumulator created mutual excitation between the energy field of the organism and that of the accumulator.
-Thus, the idea that items of clothing could be "charged" in any way that would influence a human being is the author's notion based on a very different idea, that contrasts sharply with Reich's experimentally-based findings about orgone energy.
+Thus, the idea that items of clothing could be "charged" in any way that would influence a human being is the author's notion, that contrasts with Reich's experimentally-based findings about orgone energy.

 Freud, Sigmund (1962) Civilization and its discontent, New York: WW Norton.